-These two classes represent the most potent challenge to the oligarchs and the Clerisy.
-No longer quiescent in the face of globalism and technological obsolescence, there has been what one sociologist describes as “the defection of the working class” from both their traditional allegiance on the left, as well as the prevailing globalist regime and its value structure.
-But if this challenge tends to be from the right, there are also other forces—notably younger workers as well as the less affluent portions of the Clerisy—that could also attack from what one conservative described as “a zombie army of anti-capitalists.”
-The new feudalism, at least in its initial stages, promises turbulent times.
+Although the two groups that constitute the Third Estate are falling behind, they can still pose a challenge to the oligarchs and the clerisy, as they are no longer quiescent in the face of globalism and technological obsolescence.
+We are seeing what one sociologist describes as “the defection of the working class” from a traditional allegiance to the political left, along with a simultaneous rejection of global capitalism and its cosmopolitan value structure.[iv]
+Though the challenge to the oligarchy tends to come from the populist right, there are other forces that could attack from another direction, particularly younger workers and the less affluent portions of the clerisy, who together might form what one conservative writer has described as “a zombie army of anti-capitalists.”[v]
+Even as a new feudalism appears to be setting in, it is stirring up counterforces that promise turbulent times.

 Chapter 1—The Feudal Revival

 [i] Nicholas Riasanovsky, A History of Russia (New York: Oxford University Press, 1963), 127–31, 204–207; Daniel Pipes, Russia Under the Old Regime (New York: Scribner, 1974), 48–49, 144.

 [ii] Emmanuel Saez and Gabriel Zucman, “Wealth Inequality in the United States since 1913: Evidence from Capitalized Income Tax Data,” Quarterly Journal of Economics, vol. 131:2 (May 2016), 519.